24 FAQs about cohabitation and cohabitation agreements.

 2. Wouldn't drawing up a cohabitation agreement harm our relationship?

 Not if you approach it in the right way.
 Avoid looking at the cohabitation agreement as a way to protect yourself if the relationship breaks down or as a lack of faith in longevity of the relationship.
 Instead, use drawing up the cohabitation agreement to work through key issues in your lives together.
-Handled sensitively, this should strengthen your relationship.
+Handled sensitively, this can strengthen your relationship.

 In some relationships, one partner has the most income or assets.
 If the cohabitation agreement is designed solely to protect their financial position if they split up, the other partner may resent it.
 On the other hand, an agreement that provides some financial protection for the less wealthy partner can increase their sense of security and happiness within the relationship.